percona/grafana/apps/DEVELOPMENT.md

 Following needs to be executed after frontend components (`make dev` configures configs used by server components):

 Run `grafana-server` run configuration from IntelliJ Idea.

+### 2.2.2: Add PMM Managed

+To mount pmm managed source code to the running container you have to override `PMM_MANAGED_DIR`.
+Value of this variable should be equal to path where is pmm manged is located on your local machine (see .env.example).

 ### 2.3: navigate to Grafana UI in browser